Atom scattering off a vibrating surface: An example of chaotic scattering with three degrees of freedom: The 2-dof model: Elastic He-Cu surface scattering

+The main idea behind this approach to scattering systems is based on the distinction between the trajectories running exactly on the invariant manifolds of localized invariant subsets of the phase space and the general trajectories outside of such particular submanifolds.
+Generic scattering trajectories come in from the asymptotic region, stay in the interaction region for a finite time only and return to the asymptotic region.
+In contrast, when a trajectory starts exactly on the stable manifold of a localized invariant subset, then it converges to this subset and does not return to the asymptotic region in a finite time.
+In this sense, incoming asymptotes belonging to stable manifolds of localized subsets lead to singularities of scattering functions.

+This difference allows to identify intersections between these stable manifolds and the domain of the scattering functions as the subset of the domain where the scattering functions are either infinite or are not well defined.
+Analogous considerations apply to the unstable manifolds by changing the direction of time.
+Now we work out these considerations in more detail for the present scattering system.

-First, we consider the appropriate asymptotic variables for the scattering system.
-Initially, in the incoming asymptotic region, the relevant initial conditions of a He atom for the scattering process can be taken as an impact parameter $b$ measured relative to the $x$ axis, an initial momentum $\vec{p_i}$ forming an angle $\theta_i$ with respect to the $z$ axis, and the initial energy $E_0$, which is asymptotically the kinetic energy and is fixed by the given initial momentum.
+As a preparatory step, it is necessary to define the appropriate asymptotic variables for the scattering system.
+In the incoming asymptotic region, a convenient set of initial conditions of a He atom are an impact parameter $b$ measured relative to the $x$ axis and an initial vectorial momentum $\vec{p_0}$ forming an angle $\theta_0$ with respect to the $z$ axis.
+The corresponding initial energy $E_0$, which is asymptotically the kinetic energy only is fixed by the given initial momentum.